rte-antares-rpackage/antaresXpansion/README.md

 * __name__: name of the investment candidate
 * __link__: link whose capacity will be invested
 * __annual cost per MW__: investment cost, per year and per MW
-* __unit size__: size, in MW, of an investment (e.g. one group of 300 MW)
+* __unit size__: size, in MW, of an investment unit (e.g. one group of 300 MW)
 * __maximum units__: maximum number of units which can be built

 Concretely, the investiment decision will affect only the capacity of the ANTARES' links.
-Investing in interconnections can be made directly with the package, while investing in generation capacity or storage capacity can be made using the so-called concept of "virtual nodes"" with ANTARES.
+Investing in interconnections can be made directly with the package, while investing in generation capacity or storage capacity can be made using the so-called concept of "virtual nodes" with ANTARES.

 The definition of all the investment candidates is given in a new input file, located in the user folder of the study: `./user/expansion/candidates.ini`.
 The syntax used within this file is illustrated in the example below.